I traveled to Moldova in a bit of a funk.

 Like Ana and Maria, Corina exemplified the friendliness and hospitality I experienced daily.

-So off we went to explore although granted, the center of Chisinau (or Kishinev, as it was once known) is small and doesn't take much time.
+The question of what to do in Chisinau didn't even pose itself.
+Off we went to explore although granted, the center of Chisinau (or Kishinev, as it was once known) is small and doesn't take much time.
 But there were enough Chisinau sights to keep us busy all afternoon.

 All roads downtown seem to lead to this park, an extremely pleasant patch of greenery right in the city center, an ideal place to cool off from the hot summer sun.
 A few years ago, Chisinau's youthful mayor (who owed much of his election to the city's young people) decided to give something back.
 He built bicycle lanes and equipped the park with free wifi.
 In a gesture to artists and freelancers, he then installed electrical outlets every 20m (21 yds) so they could top up their batteries.
 On a nice day, you can move your office here...